bergesinstitute/graf-method/book-3-unit-2.md

 ## -ar

-    Amar - to love

-    Ayudar - to help

-    Bailar - to dance

-    Caminar - to walk

-    Cantar - to sing

-    Cenar - to dine/to have dinner

-    Cocinar - to cook

-    Comprar - to buy

-    Desayunar - to have breakfast

-    Descansar - to rest/to relax

-    Enviar - to send

-    Escuchar - to listen

-    Esperar - to wait

-    Estudiar - to study

-    Explicar - to explain

-    Hablar - to talk/to speak

-    Lavar - to wash

-    Limpiar - to clean

-    Llamar - to call

-    Llegar* - to arrive**

-    Llevar - to take/to carry/to wear

-    Mirar - to look/to watch

-    Odiar - to hate

-    Olvidar - to forget

-    Pagar* - to pay

-    Pintar - to paint

-    Preguntar - to ask

-    Preparar - to prepare

-    Regalar - to give (as a present)

-    Terminar - to end/to finish

-    Tocar*** - to touch/to play an instrument

-    Tomar - to take/to grab/to have (for food & drink)

-    Trabajar - to work

-    Usar - to use

-    Viajar - to travel

-    Visitar - to visit
+    amar - to love

+    ayudar - to help

+    bailar - to dance

+    caminar - to walk

+    cantar - to sing

+    cenar - to dine / to have dinner

+    cocinar - to cook

+    comprar - to buy

+    desayunar - to have breakfast

+    descansar - to rest / to relax

+    enviar - to send

+    escuchar - to listen

+    esperar - to wait

+    estudiar - to study

+    explicar* - to explain

+    hablar - to talk / to speak

+    lavar - to wash

+    limpiar - to clean

+    llamar - to call

+    llegar** - to arrive***

+    llevar - to take / to carry / to wear

+    mirar - to look / to watch

+    odiar - to hate

+    olvidar - to forget

+    pagar** - to pay

+    pintar - to paint

+    preguntar - to ask

+    preparar - to prepare

+    regalar - to give (something as a present)

+    terminar - to end / to finish

+    tocar* - to touch / to play an instrument

+    tomar - to take / to grab / to have (for food & drink)

+    trabajar - to work

+    usar - to use

+    viajar - to travel

+    visitar - to visit

 ## -er

-    Beber - to drink
+    beber - to drink

-    Comer - to eat
+    comer - to eat

-    Comprender - to understand
+    comprender - to understand

-    Correr - to run
+    correr - to run

-    Creer**** - to believe
+    creer**** - to believe

-    Leer**** - to read
+    leer**** - to read

-    Responder - to answer/to respond
+    responder - to answer / to respond

-    Vender - to sell
+    vender - to sell

 ## -ir

-    Abrir - to open
+    abrir - to open

-    Discutir - to argue
+    discutir - to argue

-    Escribir - to write
+    escribir - to write

-    Existir - to exist
+    existir - to exist

-    Recibir - to receive
+    recibir - to receive

-    Vivir - to live
+    vivir - to live

+## Notes

+*In the *pretérito perfecto* tense, *explicar* and *tocar* have a spelling change in the first-person
+singular: *expliqué, toqué.*

-> *In the *pretérito perfecto* tense, *llegar* and *pagar* have a spelling change on their first-person singular:
+**In the *pretérito perfecto* tense, *llegar* and *pagar* have a spelling change on their first-person
-> *llegué, pagué.*
+singular: *llegué, pagué.*

-> ***Llegar* always uses the preposition *a.* We arrive "to" places. *Llegué a la oficina* (I arrived at/in the office).
+****Llegar* always uses the preposition *a.* We arrive "to" places. *Llegué a la oficina* (I arrived at/in the office).

-> ***In the *pretérito perfecto* tense, *tocar* has a spelling change in the first-person singular: *toqué.*

-> ****In the *pretérito perfecto* tense, *leer* and *creer* have a spelling change on their third-person singular (*leyó, creyó*) and third-person plural (*leyeron, creyeron*).
+****In the *pretérito perfecto* tense, *leer* and *creer* have a spelling change on their third-person singular (*leyó, creyó*) and third-person plural (*leyeron, creyeron*).

 # Nota sobre el verbo soler (note about verb soler)